Spalding United F.C.: History

 After a narrow escape from liquidation in the early 1990s the club won the UCL Cup in 1994–95 and the Premier Division in 1998–99.
 They were promoted back to the Southern League, but again struggled.
 Despite finishing bottom in 2000–01 the club avoided relegation as other clubs resigned.
 However, they finished second from bottom in 2002–03 and were relegated again.
 After a fifth UCL title in 2003–04 they were promoted to Division One of the Northern Premier League.
 They were transferred to the Midland Division of the Southern League in 2006 but moved back to the NPL a year later to join Division One South.
 In 2009–10 they finished in the relegation places but avoided demotion due to clubs transferring between leagues.
 However, they finished bottom of the following season and were relegated back to the UCL.

 The club started the 2013–14 season Premier Division season by winning seventeen consecutive games, a league record.
 The run ended on 14 December 2013 when they lost at home to AFC Rushden & Diamonds.
 The club went on to win the league, earning promotion to Division One South of the Northern Premier League.
 In 2016–17 they finished third in Division One South, qualifying for the promotion playoffs.
 After beating Stocksbridge Park Steels 3–2 in the semi-finals, the club lost 2–1 to Witton Albion in the final.
 After another third-place finish in Division One Midlands in 2022–23, they beat Sporting Khalsa 2–1 in the play-off semi-finals before losing 2–1 to Halesowen Town in the final.
 The following season saw the club win the division, earning promotion to the Premier Division Central of the Southern League.

+In 2025–26 Spalding were runners-up in the Premier Division Central.
+They went on to beat Halesowen Town 1–0 in the play-off semi-finals and then defeated Real Bedford in the final to secure promotion to the National League North.